 They also make coconut and chocolate ones from time to time and you'll even find creamy and delicious tejas ice cream (helado de tejas) at my favorite ice cream shop in El Puerto (see recommendations below).

 Where to Eat in El Puerto de Santa María

-This is where my in-laws have breakfast every morning of the week (if you call it breakfast at 12:30 pm!).
-They have good taste as for only €2.20 you can chow down on a delicious tostada topped with crushed tomato and Serrano ham.
-There's a bottle of local olive oil on every table to pour on as you see fit!
+This is where my in-laws have breakfast every morning (if you call it breakfast at 12:30 p.m.!).
+They have good taste, as for just a few euros you can chow down on a delicious tostada topped with crushed tomato and serrano ham.
+There's a bottle of local olive oil on every table to pour as you see fit!

 This is THE place for churros in El Puerto (apart from some of the excellent beach stalls in the summer months).
 They come out hot, fresh, and crispy and are well worth the indulgence!

 Avenida de la Constitución, 6

 Definitely one of El Puerto's best tapas bars, this small establishment serves fun and inexpensive tapas along with some Garum red wine from the region.

 Calle Misericordia, 5

-This small grocery store becomes a lively bar in the evening where people order the best of Spanish cheese, wine, and charcuterie from (who other than) Mario himself!
+This small grocery store becomes a lively bar in the evening where people order the best Spanish cheese, wine, and charcuterie from (who other than) Mario himself!

-Avenida del Ejercito, 12
+Avenida del Ejército, 8